Skip to content

 4. Keywords

-Think about the description and keywords carefully, as well as the keywords.
+Think carefully about the description and keywords.
 These marketing tools are what will help readers find your book and motivate them to buy.
 This is not a step to rush through.

 You’ll also need to provide your banking information to receive book sales payments.
-They also want a credit card on file to pay to upload and distribute your book/s, and for any other services you purchase from them.
+They also want a credit card on file to pay for author copies of your book/s and for any other services you purchase from them.

-Follow their instructions and if you still need help, they have a community that should be able to answer your question.
+Follow their instructions, and if you still need help, they have a community that should be able to answer your question.
 IngramSpark also has a number of articles on self-publishing.
 Or, you can do an online search.
-From experience, IngramSpark’s customer service is lacking.
+From experience, IngramSpark’s customer service is lacking, and the platform is a little more the problematic than KDP.

-You’ll also be able to include other markets, such as United Kingdom, European Union, Canada, Australia, and Global Connect.
+With IngramSpark, you’ll also be able to include other markets, such as the United Kingdom, European Union, Canada, Australia, and Global Connect.

 I chose them all.